-Nevertheless, from a small child, I consumed Oprah in my quiet bedroom attic, away from the noise of my super large family downstairs, and the outside world.
-She was my role model and my unplugging enabled me to believe anything was possible and to not let stereotypes define me - all except one, that is.
+From a small child, I consumed Oprah.
+That's it.
+While tucked away in my quiet attic bedroom away from the noise of my large family and the outside world, she was the only voice I had coming into my head.
+She was my role model and my unplugging enabled me to believe anything was possible, and not to be defined by stereotypes - all except one.

-My father didn't want to know me and for that wee boulder in my life, I labeled myself incomplete.
+My father didn't want to know me and for that wee boulder in my life, I labelled myself incomplete.
 I grew up in the days when we were intravenously drip-fed the 'Peter and Jane' books at school.
-They were the Instagram and facebook of today depicting the oh so perfect lives - two point, two children, and a dog.
-In trying to get back at my father I achieved extraordinary success in business alongside exceptional skills in broadcasting and public speaking in the hope that he would see my name one day and squirt with regret.
+They were the Instagram and facebook of today depicting the oh so perfect lives.
+In trying to get back at my father I achieved extraordinary success in business alongside exceptional skills in broadcasting and public speaking in the hope that he would see my name one day and squirm with regret.
 All at the cost of my physical and mental wellbeing.
 Nonetheless, after becoming a single mother myself, with no family support, I single handily raised my son to be an A* student son in all academic subjects.
-This was only achieved mind, by having to move him mid secondary from an environment that had limited expectations of him.
-This was all while trying to deal with a narcissistic ex-partner who over 18 years subjected me to a tirade of emotional abuse by trying to take my son off his path in order to cause me pain.
+This was only achieved mind, by having to move him mid secondary from a school that had limited expectations of him.

 In any case, driven to the brink of insanity in my quest to make my father pay, on one miserable rainy day in a pub in Balham I stopped.
-I pressed the pause button on my life and suddenly said to myself, S*D IT!
-Enough was enough.
+I pressed the pause button on my life and suddenly said to myself, enough was enough.
 I was perfect just the way I jolly well was.

-The opposing external messages and stereotypes about my social status were so powerful, nonetheless, that I found there was only one way to cut through the negative messages in my mind - to get badass!
+The opposing external messages and stereotypes were so powerful, nonetheless, that I found there was only one way to cut through the negative messages in my mind - to get badass!